-Currently, all employees have a statutory right to receive a statement of employment particulars once they reach one months’ continuous employment.
-Employers are legally required to provide the statement within two months of the start of employment and the statement must contain specific information outlined within the Employment Rights Act 1996.
+All employees and workers have a statutory right to receive a statement of employment particulars from day one of their employment, and the statement must contain specific information outlined within the Employment Rights Act 1996.

 A failure to provide a statement, or where a statement is provided which does not contain the required information, could lead to the employee making a reference to an employment tribunal to determine their terms of employment.
 Additionally, an employee may receive compensation for a failure to be provided a statement where they win an alternative claim at the employment tribunal.

 Statements of employment particulars are also known as statements of main terms, SMTs or can be called employment contracts.

 Changes to the law on how statements are provided took effect from 6 April 2020.
 More information on these changes can be found within our in-depth review of this area.

 Following a consultation carried out in 2019, the government has confirmed new legislation will be introduced to ensure confidentiality clauses used in employment terms do not purport to prevent individuals from making disclosures to the police, regulated health and care professionals, or legal professionals.
 Further requirements will also be introduced, including ensuring the limits on confidentiality are clearly set out in plain English.

 Enforcement powers will also be introduced, with it being stated that confidentiality clauses in statements of main terms of employment which do not comply with the new requirements could lead to additional compensation being awarded by employment tribunals.